 There is, however, ongoing research focused on identifying the factors that influence the development of addictive behaviors.
 At present, as noted in Psychology Today, research suggests that 10-15 percent of the American population is prone to addiction.
 The possible reasons why this subset of the population face an increased risk of addiction are far too complex to be flatly summarized as an addictive personality disorder.
 Yet this leads to an important question: What is it that makes some people more vulnerable to experiencing addiction?
 A look at the traits associated with addictive behaviors can provide some insight into this complex area.

-Characteristics Associated with Addictive Behaviors and Risk of Addiction
+Characteristics Associated with Addictive Behavior

 Research shows that certain factors have a weighted influence on whether a person is part of the minority who are more likely to develop addictive behaviors compared to the general public.
 HBO, as part of a public education commitment, provides helpful information.
 As HBO explains, the following are considered to be the main factors involved in the development of addiction: